-Spring 2019 Fastbridge Assessment 2018-19 CAASPP Baseline/Actual Outcome
+Winter 2022 Fastbridge Assessment 2018-19 CAASPP Baseline/Actual Outcome

-Due to school closures as a result of the Covid-19 global pandemic, neither the CAASPP or Fastbridge assessment were administered in the Spring of 2020.
-The following data will continue to support this goal area for the 2020-2021 school year.
-In Spring 2019, 7% of students in grades 1-5 performed below the 25th%ile overall in reading, 6% of fifth grade students performed below the 25th%ile in math.
-According to our CAASPP data (grades 3-5) from the 2018-19 exam: 88% of students performed within the proficient range in Math and 90% of
+Due to school closures during the 2020-21 school year as a result of the Covid-19 global pandemic, the CAASPP assessment was not administered in Spring 2020 or Spring 2021.
+This is the first school year our 3rd - 5th graders will be taking the CAASPP in three years.
+The following data will continue to support this goal area for the 2022-2023 school year.
+In Winter 2022, 5% of students in grades 1-5 performed below the 30th%ile overall in reading and 7% of students performed below the 30th%tile overall in math.
+According to our CAASPP data (grades 3-5)